All objects in the Kubernetes REST API are unambiguously identified by a Name and a UID.

 ., but certain resources have more specific restrictions.
 See the identifiers design doc for the precise syntax rules for names.

 UID are generated by Kubernetes.
-Every object created over the whole lifetime of a Kubernetes cluster has a distinct UID (i.e., they are spatially and temporally unique).Create Issue Edit This Page
+Every object created over the whole lifetime of a Kubernetes cluster has a distinct UID (i.e., they are spatially and temporally unique).Create an Issue Edit this Page